 Link to your experience

-For each of the responsibilities listed, think about all your previous work experience and pair specific examples to each - ideally, with some bottom line business metrics, too.
+For each of the responsibilities listed, think about all your previous work experience and pair specific examples to each - ideally, with some bottom-line business metrics, too.
 For example, if you’re talking about a new product launch, what were the data-driven results of that?
 How many leads did it bring in?
 How many of those leads converted?
 And what was the monetary value of those conversions?

-Or even if it’s something on a smaller scale, like a customer case study, who utilised that asset?
+Or even if it’s something on a smaller scale, like a customer case study, who utilized that asset?
 How often was it used?
 And what level of influence did it have in the buyer’s journey?

 If you’ve got a project or initiative in mind for each responsibility, when it comes to the interview, you’ll be ready to easily link your experiences and skills to the job.
 Not only that but you’ll be demonstrating an understanding of the role in question.